pravinva/databricks-blogposts/2025-11-agentic-ai-pension-advisor/README.md

 **Issue: "Permission denied" on governance table**
 - Run the permissions grants from Step 6
-- Or grant at schema level: `GRANT ALL PRIVILEGES ON SCHEMA your_catalog.member_data TO <principal>`
+- Or grant at schema level: `GRANT ALL PRIVILEGES ON SCHEMA your_catalog.pension_advisory TO <principal>`

 **Issue: App crashes on startup**
 - Check app logs: `databricks apps logs pension-advisor`